|2146 Mogyoród, Vizipark út 1.

 More than a library’ – announces the slogan of the Municipal Library of Gödöllő.
 The building has a three-part function in the town’s life: A library with 118,000 volumes, an up-to-date institution providing information services and a beloved meeting place of the citizens.
 The library’s offers are enriched by exhibitions and literary and art events as well.
 The speciality of the collection is the material of the Scout Library and Archives (1913-1948) available to public and researchers.

-It is not possible to over emphasise, acknowledge and praise Hungaroring as one of the nineteen race tracks that hold the permission to host a world championship run.
+It is not possible to over-emphasise, acknowledge and praise Hungaroring as one of the twenty-some race tracks that hold the permission to host a world championship run.
 It is a privilege that requires constant effort and the delivery of the best in everything – and this is exactly what we do.

 Hungaroring is the motorsport centre of Hungary, offering great opportunities not only to those who love cars and motorbikes but also for those who are passionate about speed: they can practice in the Driving Centre operating within our premises or enjoy formula car adventure drives…